Rangers vs. Rays Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 96 hits with 21 doubles, 24 home runs and 37 walks.
-He has driven in 80 runs with six stolen bases.
+- Adolis Garcia has 96 hits with 21 doubles, 24 home runs, 38 walks and 80 RBI.
+He's also stolen six bases.

 Garcia Recent Games